marlewandowski09/example-docs/docs/sharing.md

 ## Steps to share an entire dashboard
 1. Select **Your Dashboards** from the navigation bar.
-2. Choose the desired dashboard from the list
+2. Choose the desired dashboard from the list.
 3. Select **Share** from the sidebar menu.
 4. Click **Dashboard**.